 I love this for the early stages of campaign planning.
 Miro’s marketing campaign template provides a space for all parties involved in the campaign to contribute their ideas, exchange feedback, and give their insights into certain initiatives, which helps the team come up with a more robust plan and, ultimately, a well-executed and impactful marketing campaign.
 It’s particularly helpful for identifying gaps and aligning on direction early, so by the time you move into execution, you already have a clear and well-thought-out plan.

-• Built-in timelines and milestones: Campaigns are time-sensitive, and hitting deadlines is critical.
-Templates with built-in timelines, calendars, or Gantt charts help you map out start dates, milestones, and final deliverables.
-These features make it easier to plan launch phases, track dependencies, and avoid last-minute scrambles.
+- Timelines and milestones: Templates with timelines, calendars, or Gantt charts help map out start dates, milestones, and final deliverables.
+These features make it easier to track dependencies and avoid last-minute conflicts.

-• Customization options: No two campaigns are exactly alike.
-A good template should let you customize fields, rename labels, adjust workflows, and add relevant information like budgets, channels, or audience segments.
-Flexibility is key if you want the template to evolve with your team’s needs.
+- Customization options: The template should let you adjust fields, rename labels, and add details like budgets, channels, or audience segments.

 The best template depends on how your team operates.
 Smaller teams or simple campaigns often benefit from visual, easy-to-use tools like Trello or Notion.
 Larger teams running complex, multi-channel campaigns may need more structured platforms like monday.com, Asana, or Wrike, which offer timelines, dependencies, and advanced reporting.